What is it?

 Are there safety concerns?

 Special precautions & warnings:Pregnancy and breast-feeding: Omega-6 fatty acids are LIKELY SAFE when consumed as part of the diet in amounts between 5% and 10% of daily calories.
-There is not enough reliable information about the safety of taking omega-6 fatty acid supplements if you are pregnant or breast-feeding.
+Higher intakes are POSSIBLY UNSAFE as they might increase the risk of having a very small infant or having a child with eczema.
+There isn't enough reliable information to know if omega-6 fatty acid supplements are safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Are there interactions with medications?